 Jim &John: It sounds easy.

 Jim: Yep.
-But uh... and it probably is a lot easier than we make it.
-You've heard the saying, "If you don’t use it, you lose it" and as you get older, man, is that really true.
+But uh, and it probably is a lot easier than we make it.
+You’ve heard the saying, “If you don’t use it, you lose it” and as you get older, man, is that really true.
 You need to find some kind of aerobic activity, keep your heart muscle strong, and then add some weight bearing exercise to keep your bones and muscles strong, as well.
 So let me encourage you, and uh, myself, if your doctor says it’s safe for you to exercise, go take a walk today.

-John: That DVD is a favorite in our household.
-We'e watched it and laughed together.
-It' s so good.
-Request that when you call 800-A-FAMILY.
-That’s 800-232-6459.
-Or donate online and get the Fully Alive DVD at focusonthefamily.com/radio
+John: That DVD is a favorite in the Fuller household.
+And you can request your copy when you call 800-A-FAMILY - 800-232-6459 - or donate online and get the DVD at focusonthefamily.com/broadcast.

 End of Teaser